-Export to Disk cannot begin rendering files unless it knows where to start.
-You tell it where to start by designating at least one page asset as an export starting point and specifying the template that should be used to render it.
+The static publishing method cannot begin rendering files unless it knows where to start.
+You tell it where to start by designating at least one starting point: that is, a page asset and the template that should be used to render it.
 Content Server invokes the root element of the template's page name, and begins rendering every approved asset that is connected to that export starting point-assets connected through an association, a hyperlink, a navigation bar, a query, and so on.